LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 1. Organize the probabilities with its associated symbol in sorted descending order
-2. Split the symbols down the middle where each sets total probability is close to one another.
+2. Split the symbols down the middle where each sets total probability is close to one another
 3. Reference back to the total probability value of the original list (Should end up to be 100% for the first time around)
 4. Perform Step 2-4 again for each set until you end up with leaf nodes that contain one value
-5. Assign the least probable references with 0 and most probable references with 1 for the entire tree
+5. Assign the least probable (left) references with 0 and most probable (right) references with 1 for the entire tree

 Let's see this in action.
 First, the organized probabilities with its symbol in